 The Eastern Landscape

 Signs and Symptoms of Sailing Through the East Wind

-Whenever you feel the mighty breath of an eastern wind stinging your face and buffeting the world around you, it signifies that you’re about to embark on a new journey.
-Accept this opportunity with open arms and a smile upon your face.
-Just as the sun rises in the East, your life starts anew in the East not only every day, but with every new project, relationship, or stage of life, with a promise of hope, and a sense of purpose and renewal.
+Whenever you feel the mighty breath of an eastern wind stinging your face, and buffeting the world around you, it signifies that you’re about to embark on a new journey.
+Accept this opportunity with open arms, and a smile upon your face.
+Just as the sun rises in the East, your life starts anew in the East, not only every day, but with every new project, relationship, or stage of life, with a promise of hope, and a sense of purpose and renewal.

 Heading east on the Map is a roaring call to adventure.
 A true adventure demands an upheaval in the natural order of your life.
 While the East is associated with light, vision, birth, childhood, intuition, and the untamable, it also demands our full attention, so we must be fully prepared for what lies ahead.